DavidVotrubec/learn-docker/README.md

 - docker image ls -list all images download to current file system
 - docker image pull <name> - pulls image from registry (Default registry is 'Docker Registry', Default tag is 'latest')
 - [winpty] docker run -it <image-name> <command-name> - runs interactive terminal based on image name.
-Example 'docker run -it alpine apk' winpty is optional, applies only for Windows environments
+Example 'docker run -it alpine apk'. winpty is optional, applies only for Windows environments.
+This is one-off command, after that the container is shutdown